 Make lists!
 Like seriously, make list after list after list after list.
-I don’t think I have enough brain space to remember everything that I needed to, and I found having numerous lists really helped me to organise everything.
+I don’t think I have enough brain space to remember everything that I needed to when planning my Christmas party, and I found having numerous lists in my bullet journal really helped me to organise everything.
 The main ones I had were

 Guest list- I made a list on my phone of every guest that I was inviting, which was so helpful to visually see how many people that I needed to buy food for etc. Then when people confirmed that they could make it, I made their name turn to a bold font, so it was even easier to see who I needed to chase up for a confirmation.
 This list was so useful and I kept finding myself referring to it when organising, so it really sped up my organisation.

 I would make sure that you don’t have too many guests.
 Obviously you need enough for it to be a party, but equally when you have too many people it is so crowded and loud… nobody talks to each other!
 For my party I invited 20 and it was the perfect amount.
 Obviously it is very dependent on the amount of space you have though.